Secrets to Successful Job Applications: Insider Tips for Crafting a Winning CV, Resume, Cover Letter and LinkedIn Profile

 Education:

-- Include your degree or certifications as well as the schools you attended
+- List your degrees or certifications and the schools you attended

 Skills: